 17. Non-traditional tech recruiting will go mainstreamIn 2020, we will see companies increasingly go outside traditional worker pipelines to find the people they need, says Michelle Grover, VP of Development, SAP Concur and TripIt.
 First, we will see more “mid-termships,” apprentice-like roles for those who, in most cases, have degrees but want to learn and grow into technology careers.
 Second, we will see more outreach to women who left the workforce after starting families and want to re-enter the technology workforce.

-In the coming year, expect more employers to adjust their missions, while helping employees understand how they align to, and impact, those missions.
+18. 2020 will be the year of the “purpose-driven workplace”In the coming year, expect more employers to adjust their missions, while helping employees understand how they align to, and impact, those missions.
 Expect to see more of them demonstrate their societal, environmental, and nonprofit impact.
 And expect more employers to focus on finding meaningful intersections between how employees prioritise their time inside and outside of work, with an emphasis on encouraging volunteerism, notes Jenn McColly, SAP Concur Vice President, Employee Experience.

 Changing public sector and education landscapes

 19. New tech investments at the state and local level will chip away at old government tech debtFrom a US-based context, Dave Ballard, Senior Vice President, Public Sector, SAP Concur cites that technical debt, while not a new concept, will take center stage in the year to come as state and local government agencies work to overcome the challenges – and costs – associated with legacy technology systems.
 As such, they will will find it unsustainable to maintain outdated, manual systems because in most cases, doing so turns out to be more expensive than investing in modern applications.

 20. Colleges and universities will reach a transparency tipping pointKeeping the context towards the US, Mike Dover, Director, Public Sector, SAP Concur noted that some of the biggest questions about higher education in the year ahead will be around two things: money and transparency.
 In 2020, colleges and universities will start to visibly raise the bar on transparent governance, by proactively sharing financial data that demonstrate responsible and compliant spending.

 Photo / iStock